nf-core/methylong/README.md

      1. alignment and sorting - `pbmm2`
      2. index - `samtools index`
      3. alignment summary - `samtools flagstat`
 3. create bedMethyl - `pb-CpG-tools` (default) or `modkit pileup`

    - notes about using `pb-CpG-tools` pileup:

      - 5x base coverage minimum.
      - 2 pile up methods available from `pb-CpG-tools`:
        1. default using `model`
        2. or `count` (differences described here: https://github.com/PacificBiosciences/pb-CpG-tools)
      - `pb-CpG-tools` by default merge mC signals on CpG into forward strand.
 To 'force' strand specific signal output, I followed the suggestion mentioned in this issue ([PacificBiosciences/pb-CpG-tools#37](https://github.com/PacificBiosciences/pb-CpG-tools/issues/37)) which uses HP tags to tag forward and reverse reads, so they were output separately.

-   - optional: extract m6A information into bedMethyl - `fibertools extract`

 4. create bedgraph (optional)

 ### Downstream workflow: